Gronis/gloomhaven-helper-rfid/README.md

 TODO/fix:
 -
     - When tag is scanned, use the id of the tag and perform action based on id
-    - Add support for different app versions (only 7.6 is tested and works right now)
     - Programming of tags (web interface?)
-    - Bug: Sometimes, if the device is restarted and then a previous client is connected (hosting the Gloomhaven Helper Server) connects, the device does not attempt to connect.
     - Document Schematics
     - Write build guide
     - Design a case